dlstreamer/pipeline-server/docs/defining_pipelines.md

 output processing instructions for a model.
 Processing instructions include details such as the expected color format and resolution of the input as well labels to associate with a models outputs.
-Intel(R) DL Streamer Pipeline Server automatically looks for this file in the path `models/model-alias/model-version/*.json`.
+The Pipeline Server automatically looks for this file in the path `models/model-alias/model-version/*.json`.
 Note that the model manager will fail to load if there are multiple ".json" model-proc files in this directory.